The United States Once Made Enormous Contributions to Human Civilization

-No matter how bullying and hypocritical the United States’ foreign policy may be today or in modern times, we cannot erase the fact that the United States has made enormous and respectable contributions to human civilization.
+No matter how aggressive or hypocritical America’s foreign policy may appear today or in recent history, we cannot erase one fundamental fact: the United States has, at times, made enormous and deeply admirable contributions to human civilisation.

 Author: GUDORDI | 2025-10-08